 Deep Condition (We’re Talking Deeeeeep)

 After a scary hairy night of being The Bride of Frankenstein or a sprig of broccoli (both amazing costumes), your hair needs a little spaaah.
 So after you shampoo, towel dry and use a deep conditioner.
-If you don’t have a deep conditioner, you can simply use your favorite hydrating conditioner—of course we love our Color Protecting Conditioner as it contains keratin and quinoa to strengthen and repair damaged hair.
+If you don’t have a deep conditioner, you can simply use your favorite hydrating conditioner—of course we love our Color Protecting Conditioner as it contains quinoa to strengthen and repair damaged hair.
 Thoroughly saturate your hair and apply a shower cap (or wrap your hair in plastic wrap).
 If you want to get super fancy, wrap your shower-capped hair with a damp, steaming hot towel.
 Let the conditioner sit on your hair for 20-30 minutes.
 Then hop back in the shower and rinse it off, using warm water (but not too hot).

 On a good day, wet hair is fragile and prone to breakage.
 On the day after a big night out like Halloween, wet hair needs to be treated even more gently.
 We recommend using a hair detangler, particularly if your costume required teasing or lots of bobby pins which can damage hair.
 To minimize breakage, use a wet hair detangling brush or a wide tooth comb, and start from the ends and go up.
 Continue detangling until you reach the scalp.